 In 2008, based on data collected under the Texas Beach Watch Program, EPA took action to list Corpus Christi Bay (Segment 2481) on the 303(d) List of Impaired Waters for bacteria and subsequently listed the entire water body in Category 5a, meaning a TMDL will be scheduled.
 Upon request by TCEQ, EPA reconsidered listing the entire Corpus Christi Bay segment and changed the listing to include only beaches at Cole Park and Ropes Park, and designated them into separate assessment units (Segment 2481CB_03 and 2481CB_04, respectively) (Figure 1).
 In addition, the listing category changed to 5c, meaning additional bacteria data were needed before a TMDL is conducted.
 These actions resulted in establishment and TCEQ funding for the project: "TMDL Investigation for Bacteria in Corpus Christi Bay Beaches".
-This I-plan addresses the impaired Assessment Units (AUs) and the watershed of the main area of those AUs.
+This I-Plan addresses the impaired Assessment Units (AUs) and the watershed of the main area of those AUs.
+There are twelve main sub-watersheds that affect Cole and Ropes Park AU's, totaling 4415 acres of urban land that discharges to Corpus Christi Bay.